kukuu/integration/data-transformation-energy-meterdigital-twin.md

-# Data Transformation - Digital Twin Energy Meter
+# Data Processing & Transformation - Digital Twin Energy Meter (Blueprint)

 This architecture ensures scalable data transformation and storage while providing regular batch processing and reporting.
 It also implements an effective archival mechanism for older data.